 Healthy Sleep for Teenagers

 Teens are young adults, but they don’t yet sleep like adults.
-They need at least nine hours of sleep every night — yet so actually sleep that much.
+Epidemiologic studies suggest that most function best with at least nine hours of nightly sleep–yet few sleep that much.
 Nearly 90 percent of high school students don’t get enough sleep on school nights.
 This is unfortunate, as teens often have intense physical and mental demands that require adequate sleep.
 There are serious consequences for teens who don’t sleep enough: poor grades, moodiness, obesity, drowsy driving, even an increased risk for anxiety, depression, and suicide.

 Founder of the Stanford Sleep Disorders Clinic William Dement MD, PhD warns that high school is a danger spot for sleep deprivation — and a huge problem.
 Without enough sleep, says Dement, teens don’t perform at optimal levels in school, sports, driving, or even in health.